FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 Installation
 ------------

-As we saw in the previous section the distribution package is provided in a compressed file.
+As we saw in the previous section the distribution packages are provided in compressed files.
 In this section we will see their structure and how to use them to install Robotics.
 The robotics.zip and rcm_platform_master.zip are substantially
 the same thing as internal structure: